Introduction

 Quick Check: Common Mistakes

-Answer guidance: Ideal result: You can name specific mistakes and correct alternatives.
-If your team has no maintainability standards, consider adopting a few guardrails.
+Answer guidance: Ideal result: You can specify mistakes and suggest corrections.
+If your team lacks maintainability standards, consider adopting some guardrails.

 Section 7: Common Misconceptions

-• “Maintainability is a luxury.”
+“Maintainability is a luxury.”
 It’s an investment.
-The cost of bad maintainability shows up in every bug fix, every feature, every onboarding.
-The question is whether you pay now or later.
+Poor maintainability costs in bugs, features, and onboarding.
+The choice is paying now or later.

-• “We’ll refactor later.”
-Later rarely comes.
-Debt compounds.
-The busiest, most critical code is often the hardest to refactor because the risk is highest.
+“We’ll refactor later.”
+Later rarely comes, and debt compounds.
+The busiest, most critical code is hardest to refactor due to high risk.
 Refactor while the code is still understandable.

-• “Complexity is unavoidable.”
-Some complexity is inherent.
-Much of it is accidental: poor decomposition, missing abstractions, copy-paste.
+“Complexity is unavoidable.”
+Some complexity is inherent, but much is accidental due to poor decomposition, missing abstractions, and copy-paste.
 Separate inherent from accidental and reduce the latter.

-• “Naming doesn’t matter if the code works.”
-Names are the primary way developers understand code.
-Bad names force tracing and guessing.
-Good names document intent.
-The code will be read far more often than written.
+“Naming doesn’t matter if the code works.”
+Names help developers understand code.
+Bad names cause confusion; good names clarify intent.
+Code is read more than written.

 Section 8: When NOT to Prioritize Maintainability

-Maintainability isn’t always the top priority.
-Understanding when to deprioritize helps focus effort where it matters.
+Maintainability isn’t always top priority.
+Knowing when to deprioritize helps focus on what matters.

-Throwaway prototypes: Code that will be discarded in days or weeks.
-Spending time on perfect structure wastes time.
-Keep it simple enough to run, but don’t over-invest.
+Throwaway prototypes: Code that will be discarded soon doesn’t need perfect structure.
+Keep it simple to run but avoid over-investing.

-Stable, rarely-changed code: A module that hasn’t changed in years and isn’t planned to change.
-Refactoring carries risk without clear payoff.
-Document it and leave it alone unless you must touch it.
+Stable, rarely-changed code: A stable module that hasn’t changed in years and isn’t planned for changes.
+Refactoring is risky without clear benefits.
+Document it and leave it untouched unless necessary.

-Tight deadlines with no slack: When the business consequence of delay outweighs future maintainability cost.
-Accept the debt consciously and create an issue to address it.
-Don’t pretend it doesn’t exist.
+Tight deadlines with no slack: When delay consequences outweigh future costs, accept the debt intentionally and document it.
+Don’t ignore it.

-Learning experiments: Personal or team experiments to try a new approach.
-The goal is learning, not production quality.
-Clean up or delete when done.
+Learning experiments: Personal or team experiments to try new approaches aim for learning over production quality.
+Clean up or delete afterward.

 One-off scripts: Scripts that run once and are never modified.
-Maintainability matters less than correctness for the single run.
+Prioritize correctness over maintainability for a single run.

-Even when you deprioritize, some basics help: meaningful names, no egregious duplication, and a note about what the code does.
-You may return to it sooner than you expect.
+Even when deprioritized, basics like meaningful names, avoiding duplication, and noting what the code does help.
+You may revisit it sooner than expected.

 Building Maintainable Systems